sigtm/sketch-style-libraries/README.md

 # Sketch Style Libraries

-A simple plugin that adds the option to sync layer & text styles from a Sketch Library.
+A lightweight plugin that lets you pull layer & text styles from a Sketch Library, so your project is always in sync.

-👌 Keep your whole design system in one file, and not just the symbols
+👌 Keep your whole design system in your library, and not just the symbols

-👌 No manual export creating extra "style files"
+👌 No manual export/import via separate "style files"

 👌 No need to sync with another cloud service

----

 ## Usage